Home The Story The Book About

 The London Bureau of the New York Times

-The photo above was taken in London the late 1930s or early 1940s.
-I believe that James McDonald is the third from the left, Raymond Daniel is in the center facing McDonald, Robert Post is third from the right and David Anderson is on the far right.
+The photo below was taken in London in the late 1930s or early 1940s.
+I believe that James McDonald is the third from the left, Raymond Daniell is in the center facing McDonald, Robert Post is third from the right and David Anderson is on the far right.
 Can anyone identify the others in the photo?

 | Site Map |